reinhart1010/nix/docs/en/common/vifm.md

 ---
 # vifm

-Vifm (VI File Manager) is a command-line file manager.
+VI File Manager is a command-line file manager.
 More information: <https://github.com/vifm/vifm>.

 - Open the current directory: